 London-based Nadja von Massow combines her passion for jazz with a background in the world of marketing, digital strategy and web design to support artists in areas such as website development, social media, email strategy and promo materials.

-We met about 7 years ago when I was booking a project featuring Joe Locke – who she manages – and I got to see her design skills in action.
+We met in the early 2010’s when I was booking a project featuring Joe Locke – who she manages – and I got to see her design skills in action.
 Through her company, Nadworks, she has worked in various creative capacities with a whole host of international artists and record labels, helping them maximise their potential as gigging musicians.

 In my opinion, winning over a promoter or journalist as a jazz musician can sometimes start way before they hear your music.
 You have to grab their attention through whatever means possible – from artwork and social media to press copy and quotes – so they actually take notice and get to the music!

 I love hearing what people with skills in the ‘digital’ area have to say – especially when they spend a large part of their time actually working with jazz musicians.
-Nadja certainly didn’t disappoint, in what is possibly the most detailed Jazzfuel Q&A to date.
-No editing down here because it is all relevant, in-depth and very useful!
+Nadja certainly didn’t disappoint!

 You can read her answers in full below, but a few key highlights to takeaway: